Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 };
 ```

-So in your application you could do something like
+So in your application you could do something like:

 ```typescript
 import { format } from 'date-fns';